knaufk/flink-junit/README.md

 ### Dependencies

-Snapshot Version are available in Sonatype Snapshot Repository.
-Release Versions will be available on Maven Central.
+Release versions are available on Maven Central.
+Snapshot versions are available in Sonatype OSS Snapshot Repository.

 ##### Gradle Example